On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Degenerescence of the intrinsic metric associated to the Liouville Dirichlet form

 \subsubsection{Conclusion}

-Roughly speaking, one may say that the geometric aspect of Dirichlet forms at the level of constructing a metric is not as powerful as one might hope looking at its degree of generality.
-If the machinery seems to be efficient when the underlying space is not too far from a smooth Riemannian geometry, it does overcome the issue of renormalization.
-The reader may object that it is not clear that the Liouville metric exists and this could be an explanation to the fact that the intrinsic metric of Dirichlet forms vanishes: we stress that this objection is not relevant since it does not even work in dimension $1$ though the metric is perfectly explicit.
+Roughly speaking, one may say that the geometric aspect of Dirichlet forms at the level of constructing a distance is not as powerful as one might hope looking at its degree of generality.
+If the machinery seems to be efficient when the underlying space is not too far from a smooth Riemannian geometry, it does not overcome the issue of renormalization.
+The reader may object that it is not clear that the Liouville distance exists and this could be an explanation to the fact that the intrinsic metric of Dirichlet forms vanishes: we stress that this objection is not relevant since it does not even work in dimension $1$ though the distance is perfectly explicit and non trivial.